menu

 Mirage

 Similar to Yamato, a lot of Mirage's power seem to be abusing his Djinn's Mark as well.
 If Mirage cannot obtain strong stacks with Mark, he seems to be very underwhelming in fights as well.
-Not to mention his very slow farming rate and large reliance on items like Ricochet and Boundless Spirit, Mirage is by far the weakest M1 character in the game right now.
+Not to mention his very slow farming rate and large reliance on items like Ricochet and Inhibitor, Mirage is one of the weakest gun carry character in the game right now.

 Kelvin